-1. Use the Actions drop-down menu to select 'Flag'
+- Use the Actions drop-down menu to select 'Tells us about this segment.'

-2. Choose the reason for flagging the segment, fill in the 'Additional Details' section with as much information as possible, and select 'Flag'
+- Choose the reason for flagging the segment, fill in the 'Additional Details' section with as much information as possible, and select 'Flag.'

-3. Select confirm and your flag will be created.
+- Select confirm, and your flag will be created.

 Opting in to view the leaderboard

-It’s important to note that although the Leaderboard for the segment will be displayed, your achievements for the segment will not generate, which also means that any KOMs/QOMs/CRs will not be listed on your profile, and you will not be able to set goals for that segment.
+It’s important to note that although the Leaderboard for the segment will be displayed, your achievements for the segment will not generate, which also means that any KOMs/QOMs/CRs will not be listed on your profile.
+You will not be able to set goals for that segment.